Bringing Your Portrait to 3D Presence: Experiment

 LHM targets full-body reconstruction, encoding facial and body regions separately using DINOv2~\cite{oquab2023dinov2} and Sapiens backbones for cross-attention between modalities.
 LHM-HF extends this design by training on half-body data augmented by random cropping from LHM’s large-scale in-the-wild video dataset.
 IDOL applies a large Transformer decoder along with a heavy CNN-based decoder to regress Gaussian attributes from learnable tokens.
 LAM simplifies LHM’s architecture, focusing on head modeling using both studio-captured~\cite{kirschstein2023nersemble} and in-the-wild data~\cite{xie2022vfhq}.
 GUAVA specializes in upper-body reconstruction, featuring a dual-branch Gaussian decoder followed by a screen-space CNN refinement~\cite{styleavatar} stage for improved fidelity.

-For upper-body evaluation, we use 100 real clips from OpenHumanVid~\cite{openhumanvid} and 200 synthetic clips; for head portraits, we sample 50 talking clips from RenderMe360~\cite{renderme360}; for full-body, we select 100 subjects from SHHQ~\cite{shhq}.
-We compare against the relevant baselines in each setting, using each method’s own tracking pipeline for preprocessing.
+For upper-body evaluation, we use 100 real clips from OpenHumanVid~\cite{openhumanvid} and 200 synthesized clips; for head portraits, we sample 50 talking clips from RenderMe360~\cite{renderme360}; for full-body, we select 100 subjects from SHHQ~\cite{shhq}.
+We compare against the relevant baselines in each setting, using their own preprocessing pipeline.